Tim-Abwao/tim-abwao.github.io/_posts/2022-02-10-Streamline-Modelling-&-Prediction-in-Scikit‒Learn-With-Pipelines.md

 ![A doughnut production line](/assets/images/articles/scikit-learn-pipelines/production-line.jpg) *(Image by Neil T, [Wikimedia Commons][wiki-image])*

 Raw data is often messy, and needs to be pre-processed.
 Most models expect input data to be numeric, with no missing values.
 Some models require input data to be [normalized][normalize].
-So far, that's three steps (*encoding categories*, *imputation* and *normalization*).
+So far, that's three steps (*encoding categorical features*, *imputing blanks* and *normalization*).

-[Pipelines][pipeline] *"sequentially apply a list of transformations"*, with an *estimator(model)* or *transfomer* at the end.
+[Pipelines][pipeline] *"sequentially apply a list of transformations"*.
 They allow you to pool all the pre-processing steps and a predictor into one object ‒ a production line of sorts.

 Pipelines: